 Sling TV is not available on PlayStation consoles, but does have a presence on the Xbox One.
-It's also included in a variety of smart TVs and Blu-ray players.
+It's also included in a variety of smart TVs, including 2016 and 2017 models from Samsung, and Blu-ray players.
 Users can download Sling TV apps on computers, iOS, Android, Chromecast, Android TV, Roku, Fire TV and Apple TV.

 DirecTV Now fares the worst of the three, as it's available only on computers, mobile devices, Chromecast, Amazon Fire TV and Apple TV, as well as a handful of smart TVs.
 While a Roku app is forthcoming, the service should not have launched without one.
 It also has the dubious distinction of being the only cable replacement service without a game console to call home.

 WINNER: Sling TV and PlayStation Vue.
 Both Sling TV and PS Vue are available on a wide variety of devices.
 DirecTV Now isn't.

 Gauging exact video quality on either service is hard, since no service comes right out and tells the user the resolution or bit rate on any given show.
 With a little digging, I found that Sling TV lets users select an amount of bandwidth for low-, medium- or high-quality streaming, while PS Vue has a network strength bar next to each show.

 DirecTV Now does not offer any resolution information, but claims that some of its on-demand content can reach 1080p.
 HD TV shows generally stream at 720p, and it appears that all three services met this standard through a home internet connection that channels about 15 Mbps.